krother/pandas_go_to_space/preparations/README.rst

     You step through the corridors without a sound, thanks to your soft paws.
     You finally reach the bridge and the captains seat.
 Time to boot your spaceships computer.

-    Before you can start your journey with the **Data Starfleet**, you need to install a few programs on your ships' computer:
+    Before you can start your journey, you need to install a few programs on your ships' computer:

 ----